In with the good protein, out with the bad

 The Healthy Diet Score gives you a profile of your food consumption and scores your diet on a scale from 1 to 10.
 So far over 200,000 Aussies have taken the CSIRO Healthy Diet Score.

-Find your Healthy Diet Score - free survey
+Discover your Healthy Diet Score — take the free survey

 The top 10 protein sources for a healthy diet are: